 When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.

-This may be as straightforward as the breaker being turned off, but it may also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This will sometimes be as straightforward as the breaker being turned off, but it may also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.